MicroPeckerX CAN FD Application Development Library for Windows

 param.ArbitrationBaudrate = MPX_CAN_PARAM_ABR_500K;

-param.DataBaudrate = MPX_CAN_PARAM_DBR_500K; // Use the same value
+param.DataBaudrate = MPX_CAN_PARAM_DBR_500K; // same value

-param.FrameType.Option.Protocol = MPX_CAN_PROTOCOL_CAN; // Disable CAN FD features
+param.FrameType.Option.Protocol = MPX_CAN_PROTOCOL_CAN; // disable CAN FD

-1. Open the .sln (solution) file in Visual Studio.
+1. Open the .sln (solution) file in Visual Studio

-2. Click [Build] → [Build Solution].
+2. Click [Build] -> [Build Solution]

-Operation has been confirmed on 64-bit versions of Windows 10 and Windows 11, and on Visual Studio 2017/2019/2022.
-Other environments may work, but they are outside the scope of official support.
+Operation has been verified on Windows 10/11 (64-bit) and Visual Studio 2017/2019/2022.
+Other environments may work but are outside support scope.